Burhan7777/Scribble/Features.md

 53) Forgot password option(Main):
 54) Hide textformatting bar when title textfield is in focus(Main):
 55) Add a discard note button in add notes , checkboxes and bullet-points(Main): DONE
-56) Trashbin main screen should display checkboxes and bullet-points(Main):
+56) Trashbin main screen should display checkboxes and bullet-points(Main): DONE
 57) Ad crashlytics(Main):
 58) Add theme change in settings:
 59) Test on light theme(Main):